clayne/SSEModdingGuide/README.md

 #### Find a Specific Mod

 Enter the name of the mod into the search bar at the top of the screen.
-Mod suggestions will appear on the screen as you enter text.
+Based on the inputted text, mods will be displayed beneath the search bar.

 #### Find Mods Based on Categories